ulloap/credit-risk-classification/README.md

-# credit-risk-classification

-## Credit Risk Analysis report
+# Credit Risk Analysis report

 ## Overview
 The purpose of this project was to use machine learning in order to predict the loans that were considered healthy or risky for loans.
 The factors that were considered were the size of the loan, interest rate, borrower's income, debt to income ratio, the number of accounts the borrower held, total debt, and deragatory marks against the borrower.